u-root/u-bmc/README.md

 # Roadmap

-This is to give you the reader some sence of what we want to create:
+This is to give you, the reader, some sense of what we want to create:

  * All function exported over GRPC like:
    * Serial-over-LAN